souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ## Ontologies with Base and Union Types
 The sole usage of primitive types (and equivalent types) is hazardous for large projects.
-Binding wrong attributes via name equivalences is a common mistake writing large logic code bases.
+Binding wrong attributes via name equivalences is a common mistake in writing large logic code bases.
-To avoid wrong bindings,
-base types and union types have been introduced.
-Base types are subtypes of primitive types and union types permit merging several base types.
-With base and union types, partial orders over subsets permit the formation of type ontologies.
+Base types and union types have been introduced to avoid wrong bindings.
+Base types are subtypes of primitive types, and union types permit merging several base types or other union types.
+With base and union types, partial orders over subsets allow the formation of type ontologies.

 ### Base Type